-IB MATH: ANALYSIS & APPROACHES 11 (02140SL22 & 02140HL22)
+02140SL12 & 02140HL12 IB MATH: ANALYSIS & APPROACHES 11

-Pre-requisite: Successful Completion of Pre-Dip Algebra 2/Trigonometry
+Prerequisite: Successful Completion of Pre-Dip Algebra 2/Trigonometry

-The first year of a two year course covering fundamentals in algebra and functions expanding on topics found in Algebra II.
-New topics will include partial fractions, formal proofs, and trigonometry using reciprocal functions and more involved trigonometric identities.
+The first year of a two-year course covering fundamentals in algebra and functions expanding on topics found in Algebra II.
+New topics will include partial fractions, formal proofs, and trigonometry using reciprocal functions, and more involved trigonometric identities.
 Probability theory will include a formal presentation of expectation through a variety of distributions and Bayes theorem, as well as an introduction to hypothesis testing using the normal distribution.

-IB MATH: APPLICATIONS & INTERPRETATION 12 (02139SL22 & 02139HL22)
+02139SL22 & 02139HL22 IB MATH: APPLICATIONS & INTERPRETATION 12